Documentation-portfolio/Docs-as-code/docs/guides/pr-review.md

             ✅ Netlify preview ready: ${{ steps.build-and-deploy-preview.outputs.preview_url }}
 ```
 Step 2.
 Commit and push the file.

 In your terminal, run:
 ```
 git add .github/workflows/pr-preview-netlify.yml
 git commit -m "Add PR preview deploy to Netlify" git push
 ```
-Each time a pull request is raised, a preview file is hosted in Netlify, and isposted in the pull review comments.
+Each time a pull request is raised, a preview file is hosted in **Netlify**, and is posted in the pull review comments.